 For each thread associated with a client connection, the server breaks the connection to the client and marks the thread as killed.
 Threads die when they notice that they are so marked.
 Threads for idle connections die quickly.
 Threads that currently are processing statements check their state periodically and take longer to die.
-For additional information about thread termination, see KILL Statement, in particular for the instructions about killed REPAIR TABLE or OPTIMIZE TABLE operations on MyISAM tables.
+For additional information about thread termination, see KILL Statement, in particular for the instructions about killed REPAIR TABLE OF OPTIMIZE TABLE OPERATIONS on MyISAM tables.